 English dancer and teacher Samantha Raine is Ballet Mistress of The Royal Ballet.
 She trained at The Royal Ballet School and graduated into the Company in 1997.
-In 2012 she retired as a dancer and took her current position.
+She was appointed Ballet Mistress in 2012 and retired as a dancer later in the 2012/13 Season.

 News and features

 The traditional image of a ballet mistress is of a harsh disciplinarian, but the reality is somewhat different.